-In addition to the impaired loans discussed above, management has also identified loans totaling \$206,088,000 as of December 31, 2011 that are deemed to be criticized, but not impaired.
+In addition to the impaired loans discussed above, management has also identified loans totaling \$143,991,000 as of December 31, 2012 that are deemed to be criticized, but not impaired.
 These loans are not included in the table above, or the impaired loan table in the footnotes to the consolidated financial statements.
-A criticized loan is a loan in which there are concerns as to the borrower's ability to comply with present repayment terms.
+A criticized loan is a loan in which there are concerns as to the borrower's ability to comply with present repayment terms, whether or not those concerns rise to the level of serious doubt.

-See additional information regarding loan credit quality in Note 4.
+See additional information regarding loan credit quality in Note 5.
 LOANS AND ALLOWANCE, in the Notes to Consolidated Financial Statements included as Item 8 of this Annual Report on Form 10-K.